-Cloud-based core banking is still relatively new, but it is set to become more mainstream.
+Cloud-native core banking is still new, but it is set to become mainstream.
 It increases efficiency, security and cost savings.
 You can refocus your resources to better understand and serve customers, rather than maintaining old technology or managing difficult integrations to legacy systems.

 Cloud computing is a proven solution to many core banking problems, like interoperability, 24x7 uptime, secure storage, allowing banks to focus on their business while their vendor takes care of running their IT landscape etc. Despite these benefits, banks and financial institutions still show hesitation in adopting cloud-based offerings, citing potential security concerns.
 However, state-of-the-art SaaS solutions offer a level of security that meets or surpasses on-premise platforms.